tahaontech/movie_app_android/README.md

 # Android Movie App

-Its a simple movie app I coded in android studio & java by help of `https://movieapi.ir/` .
+It's a simple movie app I coded in Android Studio & java with the help of `https://moviesapi.ir/`.

 ## login info